 Learn how diversity and inclusion can make a positive impact on your business and in our communities.

-Learn how diversity outreach is both good business and good for our communities.
+Learn practical examples of how diversity outreach and inclusion efforts are good business ... and good for our communities.

 8:30 a.m. – 9:30 a.m.

 Presented by Dr. Shelton Goode, President and CEO, Icarus Consulting, LLC